Health, Dental, Vision Benefits

 - Add or drop health plan coverage for yourself and for eligible spouse and/or children

 Changes made during Open Enrollment are effective January 1 of the following year.

 Tobacco-Use Surcharge (applies to all health plans): If you are a subscriber with single coverage and you use tobacco, you will pay a $40 monthly surcharge.
 If you have subscriber/spouse, subscriber/children or full-family coverage and anyone you cover uses tobacco, the surcharge will be $60 monthly.

-The two available State Health Plan offers the Standard Plan and the Savings Plan.
+The State Health Plan (SHP) consists of the Standard Plan and the Savings Plan.
 Both plans offer comprehensive coverage with preventive care features and the most participating providers in the state.